FOR IMMEDIATE RELEASE

 Open House Lagos is the first and only architectural festival in Nigeria.
 Launched in 2016, the committee marked the first of its kind in Africa, dedicating the workers’ holiday weekend in Lagos to exploring the history, present and future of the city’s architecture through specially curated tours open to the public at no cost.
 It is tailored for all to appreciate and consider architecture as part of the wider impact in their communities.

-This year, Open House Lagos will showcase not just the beauty of architecture but the importance of water in Lagos by opening up buildings for tours as well as producing talks and exhibitions.
 Open House Lagos will spread across Lagos Islands, Mainland and in-between, as it is deliberately curated to showcase the depth of architectural expression, aesthetics and functionality.
 It will also feature 30+ buildings and 11 tours spread across diverse transportation channels with the aim of providing tourists with a holistic feel of Lagos transportation system.

 ABOUT OPEN HOUSE